Know exactly where the fault lines are

-When travelling the world, it’s likely that you’ll come across a location that is known for its frequent earthquakes and tremors.
-Regions such as New Zealand, Japan and Indonesia are all highly prone, according to CTI – and they’re not the only places.
+When traveling the world, it’s likely that you’ll come across a location that is known for its frequent earthquakes and tremors.
+Regions such as New Zealand, Japan, and Indonesia are all highly prone, according to CTI – and they’re not the only places.
 As you’re probably aware, Nepal recently suffered a series of devastating earthquakes that killed thousands and left nearly a million homes and buildings destroyed.
-Somehow, the country is back up and thriving, and has been for over a year now – it was in the beginning of 2016 that tourists were encouraged to come back and visit.
-Red Cross responds to deadly earthquake in Ecuador have also very recently suffered and massive losses after unexpectedly huge quakes.
-It’s always key to know just how likely another event is, as it may affect your travelling plans.
+Somehow, the country is back up and thriving, and has been for over a year now – it was at the beginning of 2016 that tourists were encouraged to come back and visit.
+Red Cross responds to a deadly earthquake in Ecuador and has also very recently suffered and massive losses after unexpectedly huge quakes.
+It’s always key to know just how likely another event is, as it may affect your traveling plans.
 Stay informed!

 Be respectful of past disasters

 If you do decide to visit a country such as Nepal (which is highly encouraged), you need to bear in mind the recent devastation.
 It’s likely that the wounds are still fresh – especially if a lot of people, unfortunately, lost their lives.
 Understand that things may not be the same as they were, and processes could be slow.
 It takes a lot of time to rebuild a community from the ground up, and so your patience and understanding in the matter will likely be greatly appreciated.
 There might be memorials or tributes in place after an earthquake – the Canterbury Earthquake Memorial in New Zealand is frequently visited by locals and travelers alike – and it’s the perfect opportunity to pay respect to those who were lost.

 Know how to stay safe in the case of an emergency